-FRANKFURT (AP) – Former Germany captain Birgit Prinz retired from women's football Friday, ending a storied career that included two World Cup and five European titles.
+BERLIN (AP) – Former Germany captain Birgit Prinz retired from soccer on Friday, ending a stellar career that included two World Cup and five European titles.

 ''The time has come for me to end my career as an active football player after 25 years,'' said Prinz, who had been under contract with FFC Frankfurt since 2002. ''This is not an easy decision for me, because playing football was always a big passion of mine.
 But now feels like the right moment.''

-However, Prinz failed to perform during this year's tournament in Germany and was benched early on, leading to speculation she would quit the sport.
+However, Prinz failed to perform during this year's World Cup and was benched early on by Neid.

 The three-time World Player of the Year is tied with Marta for the most World Cup goals at 14.